-Multiple Period Model of Equity Valuation- dividend discount model, like any other discounted cash flow model, aims at arriving at the intrinsic/fair value of the stock.
-In the multi-period model, we take into account the dividend stream for infinite years and discount it using appropriate discount rate to arrive at the fair value; however assuming the investor has a holding period in mind, the multi-period model will take that many years into account to arrive the intrinsic value of the stock.
+Multiple Period Model of Equity Valuation is also a dividend discount model.
+Like any other discounted cash flow model aims at arriving at the intrinsic/fair value of the stock.
+The multi-period model considers the dividend stream of ‘n’ years and an expected price at the end of ‘n’ years.
+It essentially discounts both dividends and expected price using an appropriate discount rate to arrive at the fair value.
+This model is appropriate for investors having a holding period in mind.
+The multi-period model will take those many years into account to arrive at the stock’s intrinsic value.

 In essence, the price can be calculated as follows:

 For valuing anything using a discounting/present value formula, the first thing that is required is the Cash Inflows.
 In this case, the cash inflow is the ‘Expected Dividend’ that should be received every year.
 In simple terms, it can be stated as below:

 Present Value of an Equity Share = Present Value of Future Dividends

 Po = D1/ (1+r) + D2/ (1+r) ^2 + D3/ (1+r) ^3 + …… Dn/ (1+r) ^n